nbenin/javaScript/README.md

 ## Current task

-- going to work on design challenge today
+- going to work on 7 actually !